After Love explores what love and loss can do to us, and the unconventional bonds that can form in times of sorrow and suffering.

 The power of the film lies fully in the capable hands of Joanna Scanlan, who stays silent more than she speaks, but communicates an infinite pool of emotion through her eyes and facial expressions.
 Aleem Khan, as writer and director of his debut film, shows us that we don’t need spoken language to communicate a narrative that is far beyond the scope of spoken words.
 Through the silence, we learn and experience more about love, loss and acceptance than any character on screen can tell us.
 After Love takes us by the hand and shows us where grief can take us and the emotional turmoil we must work through to get any grasp on new realities and coming to terms with how this can change the memories we have of the past.

 Mary (Scanlan), overcome by a sudden desire to move forward by delving into the past, crosses the channel from Dover to Calais.
-Symbolically crossing over from her reality to the alternate reality of Genevieve (Nathalie Richard), her late husband’s mistress, the white cliffs of Dover eerily come tumbling down in a landslide – After Love is full of visual images reflecting how Mary’s world comes crumbling down.
+Symbolically crossing over from her reality to the alternate reality of Genevieve (Nathalie Richard, Never Let Me Go, Caché), her late husband’s mistress, the white cliffs of Dover eerily come tumbling down in a landslide – After Love is full of visual images reflecting how Mary’s world comes crumbling down.
 As for the majority of the film, Mary does not reveal to Genevieve how they are related, the film gives us an insight into the life the mistress has constructed and how different or similar their experiences of the same husband are.
 Their different way of handling his absence, though its permanency is unknown by one, is striking in its juxtaposition and amplification of their divergent personalities.

 The small details that show how grief really manifests itself are permeated throughout the film.
 Bodily memories such as making tea for two instead of one, or the irresistible impulse of smelling someone’s worn shirt, are not only lovingly and adorable, but turn Mary into the grieving mother we all want to give a big hug.
 Let’s not forget, After Love’s main element is not the meeting of wife and mistress and their relation, but the man they both loved and are grieving for.
-When they do reconcile and come together, it is therefore always in the context of the man who was such a huge impact on their lives.
+When they do reconcile and come together, it is therefore always in the context of the man who had such a huge impact on their lives.
 This is intensified by the overall absence of Ahmed in the narrative of the film: he does not even return as a memory.
 After Love radiates in its mastery of grief and reconciliation.
 Though their lives may be unravelling, a connection to the past might just hold it together.

 After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020.
+The film will be released in UK cinemas on 4 June, 2021.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam